Houseplant Pests: How to Get Rid of 6 Common Houseplant Bugs

 3. Aphids

 Aphids have pear-shaped, soft bodies and come in a range of colors, but the ones on our houseplants are usually green.
 They are sometimes referred to as “plant lice” and are most often found on tender new growth.
 Sometimes you won’t see the active suckers but will notice white skins that they have shed.
 Adults have wings and can fly off looking for likely spots to lay their eggs.
-Females can also give birth to 3-6 live young a day for several weeks without mating!
+Females can also give birth to three to six live young a day for several weeks without mating!
 This causes populations to soar.

 • Handpick them if you can or bring the plant to the sink and knock them off with a sharp blast of water.